Trent Acid

 Michael Verdi (November 12, 1980 – June 18, 2010), best known by his ring name Trent Acid, was an American professional wrestler.

 He worked as a tag team wrestler for most of his career, primarily as part of The Backseat Boyz with Johnny Kashmere, in several American independent promotions, including Combat Zone Wrestling and Ring of Honor.
 He also worked a singles career with several promotions, including Juggalo Championship Wrestling.

 Early life

-Verdi was childhood friends with Rocky Ciarrocchi (better known as fellow wrestler Hellter Skelter).
+Verdi was childhood friends with Rocky Ciarrocchi (better known as fellow wrestler Helter Skelter).

 Professional wrestling career

-Early Career (1995–1999)
+Early career (1995–1999)

 Acid wrestled at the age of 14.
 He wrestled in independent promotions only in Philadelphia, Delaware and New Jersey.

 Combat Zone Wrestling (1999–2004)

 Acid debuted in Combat Zone Wrestling (CZW) in 1999 and competed mostly in singles matches.
 At the first Cage of Death, he teamed with White Lotus to face the Kashmerinoes (Johnny Kashmere and Robbie Mireno).
 Acid wrestled many matches against Kashmere before teaming up with him to form The Backseat Boyz.

 The Backseat Boyz won the CZW Tag Team Championship.
 While part of this team, Acid still wrestled in the singles division and won the CZW World Junior Heavyweight Championship three times, competing against the likes of Ruckus and Justice Pain for the title.
 He also became the second Best of the Best winner by defeating Jody Fleisch in the final match at Best of the Best 2.
 In September 2003, Acid won the vacant CZW Iron Man Championship by defeating Nick Gage and Jimmy Rave in a three-way match.

 Around this time, Acid, along with Johnny Kashmere, joined the Hi-V stable and feuded with Zandig and his ultraviolent team.
 This feud came to an end at Cage of Death V in the Cage of Death match.
 However, before competing in the Cage of Death match, Acid first had to defend his Iron Man Championship against Jimmy Rave.
 The match went to a time limit draw with each man scoring one fall, but the match was ordered to restart and Rave won the title.
 Acid went on to the Cage of Death but was eliminated and his team eventually lost.
 The Hi-V broke up after this and The Backseat Boyz soon left CZW.
 Acid returned to CZW later in 2004 and feuded with Teddy Hart and Messiah.
 He left again shortly after.